 The supernumerary members, which do not count towards the 24 members, or Companions include other members of the Royal Family and foreign monarchs, who are known as "Stranger Knights and Ladies of the Garter.

-The appointment of the Knights and Ladies of the Garter is in The Queen's gift and awarded to recipients from the United Kingdom and other Commonwealth Countries who have contributed to national life or have served the Sovereign personally.
+The appointment of the Knights and Ladies of the Garter is in The King's gift and awarded to recipients from the United Kingdom and other Commonwealth Countries who have contributed to national life or have served the Sovereign personally.

 This means appointments to the Order are made by the Monarch without Ministerial advice.

-New appointments to the Order of the Garter are always announced on St George's Day, 23rd April, as Saint George is the patron saint of England
+New appointments to the Order of the Garter are always announced on St George's Day, 23rd April, as Saint George is the patron saint of England.

-Send a letter, stating how many tickets you require, (maximum 4), enclose a stamped self addressed envelope and send between 1st January and 1st March to;
+To apply send a letter, stating how many tickets you require, (maximum 4), enclose a stamped self addressed envelope and send between 1st January and 1st March to;

 You can also apply by email to: GarterDay@royal.uk between the 1st January and 1st March with your name address and number of tickets required, (maximum 4).